PidiGalaxies/photomass/README.md

 ## Acknowledgements

 This project has received funding from the European Union's Horizon Europe Research and Innovation programme under the Marie Skłodowska-Curie grant agreement No. 101067618, GalaxyMergers.
+This research has made use of the *K-corrections calculator* [service](kcor.sai.msu.ru) and the NASA/IPAC Extragalactic Database, which is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology.